 Thank you to author Natalia Richards for sharing this guest article with us today.
-Natalia is author of Falcon’s Rise: The Early Years of Anne Boleyn, a novel focusing on Anne Boleyn’s very early life and her time at the court of Margaret of Austria.
+Natalia is author of Falcon’s Rise, a novel focusing on Anne Boleyn’s very early life and her time at the court of Margaret of Austria.
 It is clear from this guest article just how much research Natalia put into her book.

 Over to Natalia…